 Stand-by shifts according to the VR and SA agreement

-• For each hour on stand-by duty during which the employee is confined to home, he shall receive payment equivalent to the rate for 33% of the hourly rate for daytime work.
-On public holidays and major public holidays, the proportion shall be 50%.
+- For each hour on stand-by duty during which the employee is confined to home, he shall receive payment equivalent to the rate for 33% of the hourly rate for daytime work.
+On public holidays and major public holidays, the proportion shall be 50%, in accordance with Articles 2.3.1 and 2.3.2 of the collective agreement.

-• For stand-by duty in which the employee is not required to respond without delay, but where he is prepared to go to work as soon as he is contacted, he shall receive 16.5% of the hourly rate for daytime work for each hour he spent on sand-by.
-On public holidays and major public holidays, the proportion shall be 25%.
+- For stand-by duty in which the employee is not required to respond without delay, but where he is prepared to go to work as soon as he is contacted, he shall receive 16.5% of the hourly rate for daytime work for each hour he spent on stand-by.
+On public holidays and major public holidays, the proportion shall be 25%, in accordance with Articles 2.3.1 and 2.3.2 of the collective agreement.

 Stand-by shifts according to the VR and FA agreement